 Look For Volume

-No, this isn't a tip for styling your hair—we're talking about snacking on air-popped popcorn.
+No, this isn’t a tip for styling your hair—we’re talking about snacking on air-popped popcorn and learning how to lose weight!
 A recent study found that dieters reported feeling more satisfied after eating six (yes, six!) cups of popcorn than they did after munching on one measly cup of potato chips.
-Sure, it makes sense that you'd feel fuller eating five more cups of something, but here's the kicker: those six cups of popcorn totaled 33 percent fewer calories than the chips!
+Sure, it makes sense that you’d feel fuller eating five more cups of something, but here’s the kicker: those six cups of popcorn totaled 33 percent fewer calories than the chips!
 Since popcorn is so low-cal, you can down a much larger serving while still saving calories.

 Eat More Hydrating Foods

 It’s probably not the first time you’ve heard us say it—and it certainly won’t be the last—but often times, we mistake thirst as hunger because the same part of our brain controls both functions and sometimes it gets confused.
 Sure, you can drink some detox water, but you can also kill two birds with one stone by snacking on a hydrating food like watermelon, cucumber, strawberries, or cantaloupe.
 The water will help you stay hydrated, and the combo of H2O and fiber will also fill your tummy up and keep you full.
 And did we mention they’re also low in calories?
 Get munching!

 Forget the “three square meals a day” thing.
 Experts have found that consuming a 100 to 200 calorie snack between meals can help to reduce binging at meal times by keeping blood-sugar levels stable and your metabolism humming.
 Not eating when you’re hungry can lead to overindulging when it’s time to nosh, which makes for an abundance of calories that your body doesn’t need to use up so it ends up storing them as fat.